Yoga philosophy – The Eight Limbs of Yoga

 The core of Patanjali’s Yoga Sutra is an eight-limbed path that forms the structural framework for yoga practice.
 Upon practicing all eight limbs of the path, it becomes self-evident that no one element is elevated over another in a hierarchical order.
 Each is part of a holistic focus which eventually brings completeness to the individual as they find their connectivity to the divine.
 Because we are all uniquely individual, a person can emphasize one branch, then move on to another as they round out their understanding.

 According to Patanjali, yoga consists of eight steps or limbs, which are all equally important and are related as parts of a whole.
-The purpose of these eight limbs is discriminative enlightenment or self-realization.(1)
+The purpose of these 8 limbs of yoga is discriminative enlightenment or self-realization.(1)

 The eight limbs are as follows:

 3. Asana: Meditation posture, physical poses and flow

 4. Pranayama: Expansion of breath and prana, regulation, control